mattlibera/livewire-flash/readme.md

 Some considerations for future versions:

 - Fluent options for setting an icon or colors on the fly
-- Modal for backward compatibility with original `laracasts/flash`
+- Auto-dismissing option for flash messages

 # Credits and License